Accurate determination of the quality factor and tunneling distance of axisymmetric resonators for biosensing applications: Mathematical description

 where

-\\ where $t_{rpml},$ $t_{upml}$, $t_{lpml}$ are the PML thicknesses in the radial, +z and -z directions respectively and $r_{pml}$, $z_{upml}$, $z_{lpml}$ are the locations of the start of PML in the radial, +z and -z directions respectively. $n_{medium}$ is refractive index of the medium, $N$ is order of the PML, and $G$ is a positive integer.
+where $t_{rpml},$ $t_{upml}$, $t_{lpml}$ are the PML thicknesses in the radial, +z and -z directions respectively and $r_{pml}$, $z_{upml}$, $z_{lpml}$ are the locations of the start of PML in the radial, +z and -z directions respectively. $n_{medium}$ is refractive index of the medium, $N$ is order of the PML, and $G$ is a positive integer.

 In the PML expressions ($s_r,s_z, \tilde r$), the imaginary component contributes to the attenuation of waves in the PML but at the same time, due to the discrete nature of the FEM mesh, a large imaginary component will introduce reflections at the interface between the PML and the medium.
 In order to determine the optimal value for the imaginary component, we have investigated linear, quadratic, and cubic PML of different thicknesses for various values of $G$ by running many simulations for various sphere diameters.
-To deduce the optimum values of the parameters, we then compared the simulation results for $Q_{WGM}$ of spherical cavities with the analytical ones \cite{Imran2011}.
+To deduce the optimum values of the parameters, we then compared the simulation results for $Q_{WGM}$ of spherical cavities with the analytical ones.
 The simulation results show that a linear (i.e. $N=1$), and $\lambda/4$ thick PML with a $G$ value of 5 is optimum.
-We have also used these optimum values for the simulations of the disc and the toroidal cavities.
+We have also used these optimum values for the simulations of the microtoroidal cavities.
+The location of PML is also important to obtain accurate results.
+The radial PML should be greater than the tunneling distance (t) of the microcavity and the z PML should be greater than FWHM ($w_z$) of WGM along the z axis.
+After running series of simulations we find the following as optimum values (w.r.t. $(r,z)=(0,0)$, see Fig. \ref{fig:potfield}):